 Minimalism can help you put more money into your pocket through the following ways:

 - And freeing up time for extra income

 By needing less, we don’t just reduce our spending but also the time we spend for shopping and for keeping our stuff.
 Essentially, by embracing Minimalism, we can free up more time for other things that matter more such as family, more sleep or hobbies.
 We have more freedom from work and freedom to do things that we love.

 Minimalism promotes good health in so many levels.
 When we declutter, we lose that claustrophobic feeling and create space to breathe.
 Then, we conserve the energy we normally spend on dealing with our possessions, which means we can have more energy for hobbies or passions that make us happy.

 Decluttering can also improve your mental health.
 When I got rid of some of the clothes that I no longer use, I honestly felt free from the weight of keeping those extra stuff.
 I also felt better thinking that some people in need could make use of my things.

-Since you have less stuff to deal with, you have greater focus and clarity which, for a freelancer like me, is important to boost my productivity.
-It’s like watching your favorite TV show without the ads and other distractions!
+Since you have a few things to deal with, you have greater focus and clarity which, for a freelancer like me, is important to boost my productivity.
+It’s like watching my favorite TV show without the ads and other distractions!